-Figure 14: Simplified transaction waterfall
+Figure 15: Simplified transaction waterfall

-- 1. Issuer taxes and car maintenance fees
+- 1. Issuer taxes and expenses, servicing and car maintenance fees

-- 2. Issuer expenses, including back-up servicer fees

-- 3. Class A interest
+- 2. Class A interest

-- 4. Replenishment of transaction reserves
+- 3. Replenishment of transaction reserves

-- 5. During the revolving period, additional portfolio purchases or crediting of the replenishment ledger
+- 4. During the revolving period, additional portfolio purchases or crediting of the replenishment ledger

-- 6. Class A principal until paid in full
+- 5. Class A principal until paid in full

-- 7. Class B and other subordinated amounts
+- 6. Class B and other subordinated amounts

-Non-payment of timely interest or any performance breach by the issuer constitutes a default event under the transaction documents.
-This would trigger the post-enforcement waterfall, which would still provide similar protection for senior noteholders as the preenforcement waterfall, because only some senior waterfall items would be modified.
+Non-timely payment of interest or any performance breach by the issuer constitutes a default event under the transaction documents.
+This would trigger the post-enforcement waterfall, which would still provide similar protection for senior noteholders as the preenforcement waterfall because only some senior waterfall items would be modified.